marieblasi/wro2024-robotek/README.md

 ### *5. Code for the motors*

 In `motor`, we implemented the forward and backward motor functions: FORWARDS and BACKWARDS.
 We developed the turning logic using the step-by-step motor control (LEFT and RIGHT) and created a sequence using a 'for' loop to manage the step-by-step motor movement.

+> [!NOTE]
+> In the end, we decided to change the motor model to improve its efficiency.
+However, the code remains the same.

+### *6. Code for the Arduino*

+We used an Arduino Nano and developed the `analogsensor.ino` code, which, along with Sharp sensors, allowed us to measure distance from three different angles: front, left, and right.
+We collected the data and printed it to the serial port for monitoring.
+Subsequently, we connected the Arduino to the Raspberry Pi and, through the code in `ser`, read and processed the data provided by the sensors.